What Is SEMA (Storage Equipment Manufacturers Association)?

 With that in mind, SEMA’s role is more important than ever.
 Ensuring that your staff receive racking inspection training from a SEMA approved racking inspector is a perfect way to guarantee their competence in the workplace.

 Make sure that your warehouse is a technically competent workplace.
-Contact us for the UK’s best racking inspection training program delivered by the best SEMA approved racking inspector in the South East.
+Contact us for the UK’s best racking inspection training program delivered by the best SEMA approved racking.